CT4VI/pyfrog/ReadMe.md

 - Internet access

 ## Installation
-Run the following bash scripts in the folder of the project that you want to import pyfrog into
+Run the following bash script in the folder of the project that you want to import pyfrog into
 ```
 git clone https://github.com/CT4VI/pyfrog.git
-cd pyfrog
 ```

 ## Usage